kybp/forum/README.md

 You will need the following for prod deployments (see below for more details on provisioning):
+- `PRIMARY_EMAIL`: The email to use for the primary author.
+This author's threads are the only ones logged-out users will see.
 - `SQL_DATABASE`: The name of the database to connect to.
 This is a Terraform variable you can configure; it defaults to forum_prod.
 - `SQL_USER`: The database user.
 This is a Terraform variable you can